 Dear Connecticut Veteran:

 Welcome to the website of the State of Connecticut Soldiers’, Sailors’ and Marines’ Fund.
-The agency is dedicated to assisting Connecticut's needy wartime veterans, their children and their surviving spouses.
+The agency is dedicated to assisting Connecticut's needy wartime veterans and thier families.
 The agency, established in 1919, represents an enduring partnership between the State of Connecticut and the American Legion in reducing want and ameliorating suffering among those who have served our nation.
 The website contains important information on who we are, the assistance that we may be able to provide, and how to apply.
 Should you have questions as to how we may be able to help you and how to apply for assistance please contact us.
 We will answer your questions and put you in touch with a representative serving your locality.
 Thank you for visiting and for your service to our nation.

 John D. Monahan